 ◖ Breakfast is a relaxed affair at Balgownie Estate’s cellar door-cum-restaurant, with bentwood-style chairs and timber tables, and a menu of favourites such as avo on toast, housemade muesli and bacon and eggs.
-The lunch and dinner offerings are more ceremonial, with the small kitchen dishing up entrées such as twice-baked goat’s-cheese soufflé and main courses including Wagyu porterhouse steak farmed just down the road.
+The lunch and dinner offerings are more ceremonial, with the small kitchen dishing up entrées such as caramelised pear with blue cheese and main courses including Wagyu skirt steak farmed just down the road.
 Match them with wines produced on site – the suitably cellared 2004 shiraz is ripe for a pour right now and the perfect foil for beef.

 ◖ A sophisticated palette of white and blond wood sets the mood at the hatted Masons of Bendigo, where regional produce is the focus.
 Almost everything comes from within a 100-kilometre radius; even the wine list is entirely Victorian.
-But unlike many fine-diners, the menu here is exhaustive so opt for the “roaming” option and leave it to husband and wife Nick and Sonia Anthony to surprise you with unexpected combinations: beef carpaccio and truffle; Moreton Bay bugs with pork hock; and maple and pumpkin (in a crème brûlée).
+But unlike many fine-diners, the menu here is exhaustive so opt for the “roaming” option and leave it to husband and wife Nick and Sonia Anthony to surprise you with unexpected combinations: baked cauliflower with scallops and bottarga; Moreton Bay bugs with pork hock; and lemon myrtle and quandong (in a crème caramel).

 ◖ No trip to Bendigo is complete without a self-guided tour of its most exquisite edifices.
 Start at the Visitor Centre housed in a Renaissance Revival-style building dating back to 1887.
 Grab a map that will lead you to the 19th-century Town Hall on Hargreaves Street; the 1860s Sandhurst Gaol, now a world-class theatre; and, finally, the city’s architectural pièce de résistance, Sacred Heart Cathedral, which, at 86 metres, is the second-tallest church in Australia.